-- 1. Business-As-Usual This case assumes the market share for each choice of water heating technologies depends on the relative perceived cost of that technology compared to all other choices. - 2.
-Least Cost This case assumes that lowest life cycle cost technology takes 100% of the market.
+- Business-As-Usual This case assumes the market share for each choice of water heating technologies depends on the relative perceived cost of that technology compared to all other choices.
+The results provide a baseline of expected future behavior. - Least Cost This case assumes that lowest life cycle cost technology takes 100 percent of the market.
 This case is identical to that assumed in the Council's 2012 analysis.
+It represents the maximum economic potential from switching fuels from the consumer, rather than regional perspective.

-Figures 1 and 2 below illustrates the results of this analysis using the average electricity and natural gas prices (i.e., retail cost) for Washington and Oregon states.
-Note that analysis starts with 100% electric water heater.
+Figures N - 3 and N - 4 below illustrate the results of this analysis using the average electricity and natural gas prices (i.e., retail cost) for Washington and Oregon states.
+Note that analysis starts with 100 percent electric water heater saturation in both states since the "base condition" only includes homes with electric water heating.
+However due to differences in electricity prices and natural gas availability the marginal market shares are different between the two states.

-Figure 1: Illustrative Example of Marginal Market Share SF- Washington Less Than or Equal To 55 Gallon Water Heating
+Figure N - 3: Illustrative Example of Marginal Market Share SF- Washington Less Than or Equal To 55 Gallon Water Heating

-Figure 2 shows that in Oregon single family households with electric resistance water heating in 2014, 100% would convert to an natural gas water heater by 2035 if they selected the Least Cost option.
+Figure N-3 shows that in Washington single family households with electric resistance water heating in 2014, 100% would convert to heat pump water heaters by 2035 if they selected the Least Cost option.